-The Board has three committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
+One of the Board's key functions is informed oversight of the Company's risk management process.
+The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various Board standing committees that address risks inherent in their respective areas of oversight.
+In particular, the Board has three standing committees: the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
 The Audit Committee oversees management of financial risks, as well as oversight of the enterprise risk management of the Company.
-The Compensation Committee is responsible for overseeing the management of risks related to the Company's executive compensation plans and arrangements.
-The Nominating and Corporate Governance Committee manages risks associated with the independence of the Board and potential conflicts of interest.
-While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board is regularly informed through committee reports about the risks overseen by other committees.
+The Compensation Committee oversee whether any of our compensation plans and programs has the potential to encourage excessive risk-taking.
+The Nominating and Corporate Governance Committee monitors the effectiveness of the Company's Corporate Governance Principles, including whether they are successful in preventing illegal or improper liability - creating conduct.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board is regularly informed through committee reports about the risks overseen by these committees.

-The following table provides the current membership and the meeting information for the fiscal year ended December 31, 2015 for each of the Board committees:
+The following table provides the current membership and the meeting information for the fiscal year ended December 31, 2016 for each of the Board committees:

 Name Audit Committee Compensation Committee Nominating and Corporate Governance Committee

 Timothy P. Cost X X

 Hugh M. Durden X x

-Philip J. Facchina X X $\mathbf{x}^{(1)}$
+Philip J. Facchina X X x(1)

-Timothy I. Maudlin x X
+Timothy I. Maudlin X X

-John Giuliani x
+John Giuliani X

-Robert S. McCoy, Jr. X $X^{(2)}$
+Robert S. McCoy, Jr. X $\mathbf{x}^{(2)}$

 Deborah H. Quazzo X X

-Richard Rudman X

-Total meetings during 2015: 7 6 2
+Total meetings during 2016: 6 5 1